-Today, Espinho is a relaxed resort town with plenty of facilities, including bars, restaurants, and surf shacks lining the beach promenade.
+Today, Espinho is a relaxed resort town and one of the prettiest places in Portugal.
+You’ll find plenty of facilities, including bars, restaurants, and surf shacks lining the beach promenade.
 You’ll find beach huts on the sand and Green Coast Surf School offering board and wetsuits for rent, plus surf lessons and a surf camp.

 There’s even a heated public saltwater swimming pool with a three-tier diving board behind the beach if you find the wild northern Portuguese waters too brash.

 The stunning magnolia-hued section of the coastline at Sereia Beach is an effortless fifteen-minute drive south of Porto city center.
 A laid-back haunt with pretty seagrass-sprouting dunes, Sereia is one of Porto’s best beaches for its pretty panoramas.
 Look in both directions and all you’ll see is sea and sand with blissful blue on the horizon and traditional timber-framed boats bobbing not far from the shore.

 You’ll find beach huts for shelter from the sun, a cluster of bars and restaurants for refreshments, and a surf school—should you want to learn to ride the waves.
 Otherwise, kick back on the sand, cool off in the ocean, and soak up the views.

 Praia dos Ingleses